In this page you will find detailed information about the swift code “GEBADE33XXX” of “FORTIS BANK, NIEDERLASSUNG DEUTSCHLAND”.

 Section 3 (7th and 8th characters “CC”): These characters represent a location code (e.g. “FF” is the code for “Frankfurt”, “KK” is the code for Copenhagen, etc.) and also the second character (8th in the B.I.C.) sometimes carries this information:

 - If it is equal to “0”, then it typically is a BIC assigned for testing purposes (as opposed to a BIC used on the live network).

 - If it is equal to “1”, then it denotes a passive participant in the SWIFT network.

 - If it is equal to "2", then it typically denotes a “reverse billing” BIC, meaning that the recipient of the message has to pay for the message.

 Section 4 (9th to 11th characters “DDD”): These final three characters form a “branch code” that refers to the particular branch of the institution.
 If this section is omitted, then we have an 8-character swift code that is assumed to refer to the HEAD OFFICE of the institution.
 Also, a typical naming convention is that in the case we are referring to the main offices of an institution, this branch code is “XXX”.

-- BANK OF AMERICA, N.A. swift code: BOFAUS3NXXX (or simply: BOFAUS3N)
+- Bank of America swift code: Bank of America BOFAUS3NXXX (or simply: BOFAUS3N)

-- HSBC BANK PLC swift code: MIDLGB22XXX (or simply MIDLGB22)
+- HSBC swift code: HSBC Bank PLC MIDLGB22XXX (or simply MIDLGB22)